The physical and chemical processes in protoplanetary disks: constraints on the composition of comets: Brief summary and future directions

-In shorter wavelengths, the James Webb Space Telescope (JWST) will provide a comprehensive view of inner disk chemistry in protoplanetary disks around stars of a wide range of masses in the near future.
-Approved programs include a public 5-28\,$\mu$m spectroscopic survey of the ALMA DSHARP sample \citep{Salyk21} and a survey of Spitzer-selected protoplanetary disks as part of the guaranteed time program \citep{Henning17}.
+In shorter wavelengths, the James Webb Space Telescope (JWST) is now providing a comprehensive view of inner disk chemistry in protoplanetary disks around stars of a wide range of masses.
+Active programs include the JWST Disk Infrared Spectroscopic Chemistry Survey \citep[JDISCS,][]{Pontoppidan24}, and the Mid-infrared Disk Survey \citep[MINDS,][]{Kamp23}.
 These surveys promise to yield inventories of a wide range of bulk volatile species and their isotopologues within the snowline, including water, organics, and nitrogen-bearing species.
 While the JWST observations will be able to survey disks around stars of all masses, its medium-resolution spectrometer will not be able to spectrally resolve individual lines.
 However, a new generation of high-resolution spectrometers on ground-based facilities will continue to offer complementary spectroscopy at high resolution.
 In particular the new CRIRES+ instrument \citep{Dorn14} on the European Southern Observatory Very Large Telescope (ESO-VLT), and in the future, the METIS instrument \citep{Brandl10} of the European Extremely Large Telescope and MICHI \citep{Packham18} on the Thirty Meter Telescope will provide sensitive 3-12\,$\mu$m spectroscopy of protoplanetary disk chemistry at high spectral and spatial resolution.
-Finally, the Origins Space Telescope concept aims to offer broadband, high-resolution spectroscopy throughout the far-infrared to trace the physics and chemistry of volatiles around the snowline, as one of its core science cases \citep{Meixner19}.
+Finally, the US 2020 Decadal Survey recommended either a far-infrared or X-ray probe class misssion in the 2030s, and several concepts to trace the physics and chemistry of volatiles around the snowline using far-infrared spectroscopy are under consideration \citep[e.g., PRIMA,][]{Glenn23}.

-.5in \textbf{Acknowledgments.} \\ Y.A. acknowledges support by NAOJ ALMA Scientific Research Grant Numbers 2019-13B, Grant-in-Aid for Scientific Research (S) 18H05222, and Grant-in-Aid for Transformative Research Areas (A) 20H05844 and 20H05847.
+.5in \textbf{Acknowledgments.} \\ Y.A. acknowledges support by NAOJ ALMA Scientific Research Grant Numbers 2019-13B, Grant-in-Aid for Scientific Research (S) 18H05222, (B) 24K00674, and Grant-in-Aid for Transformative Research Areas (A) 20H05844 and 20H05847.
 S.~O. is supported by JSPS KAKENHI Grant Numbers JP18H05438 and JP20H00182.
+Part of this work was carried out at the Jet Propulsion Laboratory, California Institute of Technology, under a contract with the National Aeronautics and Space Administration (80NM0018D0004).